What is quantitative easing?

 Are there any losers from QE?

-QE pushes up the market price of government bonds and reduces the yield paid out to investors.
+QE pushes up the market price of government bonds and reduces the yield, or interest rate, paid out to investors.
 In other words, investors have to pay more to get the same income.